-The main challenge for the industry is the current low awareness on the waste oil recycling led to unnecessary amounts of waste oil being improperly disposed.
-Thus, it is challenging for Hiap Huat to sources for input materials for the production.
-In response to this, Hiap Huat continues with its strategy to secure stable supplies of good quality waste oil for its recycling activities.
-The Group will continue to reinforce its presence in the market place by innovate more customised recycled products in a better and safer environment for both industrial and commercial use.
+The major strategy of Hiap Huat is to diversify its raw material from multiple supply sources.
+The main challenge for the industry is the current low awareness on the waste oil and waste petrochemical recycling led to unnecessary amounts of waste oil and solvent being improperly disposed.
+In response to this, Hiap Huat continues with its strategy to secure stable supplies of feedstock for its recycling activities.
+Further, diversify its raw material also allow Hiap Huat to have a comprehensive range of products and this could increase the revenue and profit margin to the Company.

-To sustain and improve the Group's operational efficiency, the Group regularly invests and upgrades its plant and machinery, implement various systems and processes, and undertake various training and development programs to strengthen the Group's human capital.
+To sustain and improve the Company's profit margin and operational efficiency, Hiap Huat regularly invests and upgrades its plant and machinery in order to reduce the machine downtime, implement various systems and processes to increase productivity, efficiency and cost saving, and undertake various training programs to strengthen the Group's human resources.